kslji/solana_wallet_analyzer/README.md

 # Solana Wallet Analyzer ✨🚀📈

-This bot fetches all wallet tokens with a minimum value of $1000 (configurable in the code).
-Once all wallet prices are fetched and a message is sent to the Telegram channel, the bot will sleep for 5 hours (also configurable).
-After 5 hours, it resumes tracking wallet funds provided in the global JSON file.
+This bot tracks Solana wallet token holdings and updates on any new purchases or sales.
+It fetches all wallet tokens with a minimum value of $1000 (configurable) and sends updates to a specified Telegram channel.
+The bot uses a caching mechanism with the filesystem to track tokens, and sends alerts if new tokens are encountered.

 ## 🚀 Getting Started